-Muse and his wife, Maureen, who have a daughter, Fiona, reside in Clinton.
+Muse and his wife, Maureen, who have two daughters, Fiona and Niamh, reside in Clinton.

-Jason Guerriero, the only Northeastern University player to lead Hockey East in scoring, completed his first season as assistant coach for the Yale men’s hockey team in 2013-14.
+Jason Guerriero, the only Northeastern University player to lead Hockey East in scoring, completed his second season as assistant coach for the Yale men’s hockey team in 2014-15.
 He came to the Bulldogs after spending two seasons coaching at Holy Cross.

-Guerriero, who captained the Huskies and was a first-team All-America forward in 2004-05, coached the Crusader forwards and penalty-kill unit the last two years while recruiting, working with video and other aspects of team operations.
+Guerriero, who captained the Huskies and was a first-team All-America forward in 2004-05, coached the Crusader forwards and penalty-kill unit his last two years in Worcester while recruiting and working with video and other aspects of team operations.